Alexion to buy Portola Pharmaceuticals in $1.41 billion deal

 Alexion, which has been fighting to maintain its leadership in treating certain rare blood disorders, has embarked on a string of acquisitions to boost its pipeline of rare disease drugs.

-Last year, Andexxa bought Achillion Pharmaceuticals Inc for $930 million to gain access to its rare blood disorder experimental treatments.
+Last year, Alexion agreed to buy Achillion Pharmaceuticals Inc for $930 million to gain access to its rare blood disorder experimental treatments.

+(This story corrects paragraph five to say Alexion agreed to buy Achillion last year, instead of “Andexxa bought Achillion”)

 Reporting by Manas Mishra in Bengaluru; Editing by Shinjini Ganguli and Amy Caren Daniel